ChathurK/ChathurK/README.md

 - 👋 Hi, I’m @ChathurK
-- 👀 I’m interested in coding
+- 👀 Interested in Coding, AI, ML
-- 🌱 I’m currently learning Management & Information Technology in University of Kelaniya
+- 🌱 Undergraduate of B.Sc.
+Honours in Information Technology | University of Kelaniya - Sri Lanka
-- 💞️ I’m looking to collaborate on group project
+- 💞️ Looking to collaborate on group projects
-- 📫 How to reach me - mail to kumaras-im21001@stu.kln.ac.lk
+- 📫 Reach me - mail to kumaras-im21001@stu.kln.ac.lk

 <!---
 ChathurK/ChathurK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.